Ryan meets with House chaplain he ousted, then reinstated

 Conroy said he wasn't told of deficiencies in his performance.
 He sent a scalding letter to Ryan alleging Burks told him "maybe it's time that we had a Chaplain that wasn't a Catholic."
 Conroy is a Roman Catholic priest from the Jesuit order.

-Burks denied the allegation, but Ryan reversed course and reinstated Conroy.
+Burks denied the allegation but Ryan reversed course and reinstated Conroy.
+Ryan said that it would not be healthy for the House to keep battling over the chaplain.

+Democrats howled when Conroy was forced out, charging that a November prayer regarding the GOP tax bill that upset many Republicans was behind the move.

+Conroy had prayed for lawmakers to make sure that "there are not winners and losers under new tax laws, but benefits balanced and shared by all Americans."